MZRCode/mzrdjs/README.md

 mzr.calculate(20, 200) // What percentage is number A of number B? mzr.random(5, 10) // Generates a random number between 5 and 10, inclusive.
 mzr.shortNumber(112394) // Represents 112394 as 112.3k; if it were 112000, it would be represented as 112k.
+mzr.mcmotd('serverIp') // Generates illustrated and colored MOTD for Minceraft servers.
+// When using the McMotd function, i recommend writing it in the .setImage in the embed.
 ```
 If you have any questions, you can join my [Discord server](https://discord.gg/mzrdev).